Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

-When you get to the top you’ll get the chance to select your own spaceship, which allows two riders per vehicle.
-The ride is designed similarly to Dumbo the Flying Elephant and Magic Carpets of Aladdin, where the spaceships fly in a small circle and the ride vehicles can be manually controlled to move up or down.
+When you get to the top you’ll get the chance to select your own spaceship, which fits two riders per vehicle.
+The ride is designed similarly to Dumbo the Flying Elephant and the Magic Carpets of Aladdin, where the spaceships rotate in a circle and guests can manually control the vehicles up or down.

 This may not sound particularly exciting, but the best part of this ride is that it’s one of the tallest points in the park.
 While you ride, you’ll get to see the entire Magic Kingdom park from the air.
 We suggest going at dusk or at night so you can see the full beauty of the other attractions lit up at the end of the day.

 Magic Kingdom has a whole lot of restaurants to choose from, but not all are worth trying.
 We’ve listed the ones we feel that adults will enjoy the most.
 For a more in-depth breakdown on each Magic Kingdom restaurant, see our post on The Big Guide to Magic Kingdom Dining.

 It’s important to note that the Table Service Restaurants are currently the only places to get alcoholic beverages inside of Magic Kingdom.
 Adults will toast to that!